 Gummies Can Last Up to Two Years When Stored Properly

-Sealed gummies maintain quality for six months to a year, with many lasting significantly longer in optimal storage.
+Sealed gummies maintain quality for 6 months to 1 year, with many lasting significantly longer in optimal storage conditions.

 Sugar and gelatin act as natural preservatives, creating remarkable stability.

-Commercial gummies include additional preservatives that extend life beyond homemade versions.
+Commercial gummies contain additional preservatives that extend shelf life beyond those of homemade versions.

 The key is keeping them sealed until ready to consume.